772/roommd/README.md

 git checkout main
 ```

-## TODO
+## TODO until v1.0

-- Texture for rooms.
-Then update screenshot.
+- Texture for rooms or nicer background.
+Then make a screenshot.
 - When placing rooms near to other rooms, the normalized position should be used which will lead to more hits.
 Then use an offset to place use the correct position.
 Rooms shouldn't need to have the same height/depth/width.
+In other words: 1 single wall can be connected to many rooms via many doors.
-- Better HTML editor that warns if rooms have inconsitent data.
+- More mobile friendly version: First wasm, then 100% width textarea.